-Orange County Electrical Accident Attorneys
+Orange County Electrical Accident Attorney

 The number of American workers electrocuted on the job and experiencing fatal work-related injuries continues to rise.
-Contact with overhead power lines accounts for approximately two fifths of fatal electrocutions.
+Contact with overhead power lines accounts for approximately two-fifths of fatal electrocutions.
 Electrical accidents account for one-tenth of all job-related fatalities as well as scores of serious injuries.
-One of the major electrical hazards is shock: what happens when electric current goes through the human body because a wire has not been enclosed properly, or has defective insulation, or because a worker has made direct contact with “live” electricity such as a power line.
+One of the major electrical hazards is a shock: what happens when the electric current goes through the human body because a wire has not been enclosed properly, or has defective insulation, or because a worker has made direct contact with “live” electricity such as a power line.

 The risk of serious injury increases with the length of contact with electric current, especially if the current enters the body near the heart.
 It does not take much power for an electrical accident to cause death in the form of electrocution.

 Electrical accidents resulting in shock can also cause pain; loss of muscle control and coordination; internal bleeding; damage to nerves, muscles or tissues; and cardiac arrest.
 Employees can become further injured by falling after receiving an electric shock.
+If you’ve been injured by an electric shock, contact the Orange County electrical accident lawyer at Aitken * Aitken * Cohn.

 Causes of Electrical Accidents